 Complete some tasks with them

 Filling out the apps … sending test scores … setting up interviews … these are tedious but necessary parts of applying.
 Many students enjoy having someone by their side while they do it.
-Furthermore, there will be many parent questions, scheduling questions and fees to pay, so having you there can speed things up!
+Furthermore, there will be many parent questions, scheduling decisions and fees to pay, so having you there can speed things up!